-We offer lessons in trumpet, trombone, flute, clarinet, saxophone, guitar, piano, voice, violin, viola, and drums.
+We offer lessons in flute, clarinet, saxophone, guitar, piano, voice, violin, viola, and drums.
 Obviously for lessons to take place, we need a minimum of five pupils.
 There are approximately 10 lessons per term and pupils have a 30-minute lesson per week.
 The price for these lessons is £13.00 per lesson.
-This is still a fraction of the price you would pay if your child were to take lessons privately.

 Payment must be made directly to the particular tutor before lessons can take place.
 Your child will be informed of payment details at the beginning of the new school term.
+Invoices are issued monthly or per half term.